The Salon

 With its vintage vibe, top-notch tea, fresh bean coffee,

-and biscuits, plus a well-stocked library of books and magazines
+and biscuits, plus a well-stocked library of books

 for you to flick through while you wait - you might never want to leave!